nogre/PiDVDBackup/README.md

 ## Instructions

 Load DietPi on the Pi.
 Install growisofs and its few dependencies.
 Plug the DVD+RW into the OTG cable and then into the Pi.
-Create cron jobs to download your data and then burn the DVD using the shell script provided here (customize as needed).
+Create cron jobs to download your data and then burn the DVD using the shell script provided here (localize as needed).